ufo-language/c-implementation-v1/README.md

   * tuple (immutable array)
 * Plenty of undocumented features! (i.e., bugs)

-CS quiz: Why is an immuatable array useful?
-No fair peeking at my source code before you answer it. (hint: I said "CS quiz" and not "software engineering quiz")
+CS quiz: What's so useful about an immuatable array (or any immutable data type, for that matter)?
+No fair peeking at my source code before you answer it.
+Hint: I said "CS quiz" and not "software engineering quiz".

 Also, I'm thinking about combining the linked list & queue types into a doubly-linked list type.
 I can think of reasons to do it, and reasons not to do it.